 The Hyundai Santro has been India’s favourite family hatchback for over two decades for one too many reasons.

 Hyundai Motor India was set up in 1996 with an investment of 614 million USD, which happened to be the most significant investment made by any MNC in the Indian automotive sector till then.
-A Manufacturing plant was set up in Sriperumbudur near Chennai.
-This was Hyundai’s largest plant outside the carmaker’s nation (Korea) till then.
+Hyundai set up a manufacturing plant in Sriperumbudur, a city near Chennai.
+This was Hyundai’s largest plant outside the carmaker’s nation (Korea).

-The 1st first-ever Santro was showcased in the 1998 Auto Expo, the same year when Trident Hyundai was set up.
-The name “Santro” was inspired from Saint-Tropez, a French city famous for fashion and sophisticated lifestyle.
+The first-ever Santro was showcased in the 1998 Auto Expo when Trident Hyundai was set up.
+The name “Santro” was inspired by Saint-Tropez, a French city famous for its fashion and sophisticated lifestyle.

-It was not long until Hyundai launched the Santro ZipDrive which packed a 1.1-litre engine that was more powerful than the previous version, producing 63PS of power and 98Nm of torque.
-It came with a 5-speed manual transmission as standard and an optional 4-speed automatic gearbox as well.
-It also came with power steering and a new front grille and a spoiler at the back.
+It was not long until Hyundai launched the upgraded model, Santro ZipDrive, which packed a 1.1-litre engine, more powerful than the earlier version, producing 63PS of power and 98Nm of torque.
+It came with a 5-speed manual transmission as standard and an optional 4-speed automatic gearbox.
+It also came with power steering, a front grille, and a spoiler at the back.

+Santro has rightfully earned popularity and respect over the years.
 After being discontinued in 2015, the Hyundai Santro was relaunched in 2018.
-With a new look, new features, and new colour options, the all-new Santro was ready to take on the streets again.
-With more competition and more consumers, the Santro has levelled the playing field, and the figures have grown steadily.
+With a breezy new look, new features, and numerous colour options, the all-new Santro was ready to roll out onto the streets once again.
+With higher competition and a larger market, the Santro levelled the playing field, and the figures have grown steadily ever since.

-The new Santro offers premium looking black and beige interiors with great features.
-The dashboard holds the “elephant-inspired” centre console that incorporates a 7-inch touchscreen infotainment system which is first in the segment.
+The new Santro offers premium black and beige interiors with great features.
+The dashboard holds the “elephant-inspired” centre console that incorporates a 7-inch touchscreen infotainment system, a first in this segment.
 The steering wheel has mounted controls with Bluetooth and voice recognition support.
-The Santro is spacious as ever and has 235 litres of boot space.
+The Santro is as spacious as ever, equipped with 235 litres of boot space.

-The Santro hides the BS6 1.1-litre Mpi petrol engine under its hood.
+The Santro hides the BS6 1.1-litre MPI petrol engine under its hood.
 The engine uses the Grand i10 K1 platform as its base.
-The engine is capable of producing 69PS of power and 99Nm of torque.
-It comes mated with both a 5-speed manual transmission or automatic transmission left to the buyer’s preference.
-The Santro also comes with a CNG variant.
+The engine is capable of producing 69PS of power and 99NM of torque.
+Santro comes with both manual and automatic transmission and comes in the CNG variant as well.
 The petrol variant gives 20.3 kilometres to the litre while the CNG version returns 30.48 km/kg.

-The Santro has been the king of Indian roads and the choice for many Indian families.
-Many would argue that the Santro changed the way Indian auto sector functions and how the Indian middle class chooses the car they buy.
-The Hyundai Santro was the first car that we sold.
-It has since helped us become the most trusted Hyundai dealer in Bengaluru.
-The Santro plays an important role not only in Trident Hyundai’s but also India’s automotive history.
+The Santro has been the king of Indian roads and the first choice for many Indian families since its inception.
+Many would argue that Santro changed how the Indian auto sector functions and how the Indian middle class purchases a car.